Melanoma of the Nails

 Many people first mistake subungual melanoma as a bruise.3,4 However, unlike a bruise, the streaks from subungual melanoma do not heal or grow out with the nail over time.4 It can also be confused with normal pigmentation of the nail bed or a fungal infection.2 While you can have a streak or bruising under the nail that isn’t melanoma, you should ask a dermatologist to check your nails if you notice any changes.

-What’s my risk of getting melanoma under my nail?
+What’s my risk of getting melanoma on my nail?

 Subungual melanoma is more common in patients who: